Table of Contents

 4. Emotional Dependence

-When you hear the chorus lyrics explained for “Manchild,” the subject of emotional dependency is made clear.
+When you hear the chorus explained for “Manchild,” the subject of emotional dependency is made clear.
 Carpenter sings about the emotional labor of the relationship, describing how her partner returns for comfort and reassurance before disappearing and leaving her drained.

 “Manchild,